pgEdge/cli/cli/doc/um-update.md

 ## SYNOPSIS
-    ./nodectl um update -
+    ./ctl um update -

 ## DESCRIPTION
-    Update nodectl with a new list of available components
+    Update with a new list of available components